-It has been objectively concluded by Scott Cawley Ltd., following an examination, analysis and evaluation of the relevant information, including in particular the nature of the predicted impacts associated with the Draft Plan, and that the implementation of mitigatory measures identified in Section 8 of the Draft Plan (at this stage of the iterative process) that the Draft Plan will not adversely affect (either directly or indirectly) the integrity of any European site, either alone or in combination with other plans or projects."
+"The conclusion of the NIR of the Plan which supports the AA process by the competent authority is that following an examination, analysis and evaluation of the relevant information, including in particular the nature of the predicted impacts associated with the Plan, that the Plan will not adversely affect (either directly or indirectly) the integrity of any European site, either alone or in combination with other plans or projects."

 A Strategic Flood Risk Assessment (SFRA) has been undertaken alongside the preparation of the Draft Plan, the SEA and the NIR, the recommendations of which have been integrated into the Draft Plan.
+The Proposed Material Alterations (PMA) to the Draft Plan have been assessed for flood risk.

-8.6 Cumulative Impacts
+8.7 Cumulative Impacts